Type

 PrimitiveTypeParameter

-Type parameters of generic types can be assigned primitive types
+Type parameters of generic types can be instantiated with primitive types

 PrimitiveVariablesDynamicallyTyped